 As with most types of vasculitis, it is diagnosed by the signs and symptoms that indicate inflammation and when doctors have ruled out other diseases that can have these symptoms.
 A blood test will be necessary and often a skin biopsy.
 Other biopsies may also be needed to check the extent of any damage to organs like the liver or kidneys.
 A specific test called an arteriogram (an x-ray test of the arteries) can show up changes in the arteries.

 A persistent unexplained fever or temperature with a general feeling of being unwell

 Several types of skin rashes or palpable (able to be felt) lumps due to inflammation in the skin

 Protein is often found in the urine which indicates that there is inflammation in the kidneys, and sometimes the blood pressure may be too high

 - Other organs: heart, lungs, brain, nerves and liver

 Can be affected and damaged depending on which arteries are inflamed

 How is it treated?

 It is treated with steroids to reduce the inflammation in the body and a disease modifying drug such as cyclophosphamide, azathioprine, mycophenolate mofetil, or methotrexate.
-Your doctor will decide which of these is most appropriate for your child.
+The doctor will decide which of these is most appropriate for the child.
 More information about these medicines is available in our general vasculitis information sheet.